Billing Overview

 Paid macOS, Linux, Windows, and FreeBSD build minutes (credits)

-Paid user licenses (only per users triggering the builds)
+Paid user licenses (only per unique users triggering the builds)

 Contact support for high volume annual usage-based plans.

 For most of users, a single concurrency-based plan should be sufficient.
-However, if you build a lot of minutes per month and concurrency becomes a bottleneck, please contact Travis CI asking for a Usage-based plan.
+However, if you build a lot of minutes per month and concurrency becomes a bottleneck, please consider a Usage-based plan or contact Travis CI for more customized options.

 Free Trial Plan #

-A free ‘Trial’ Plan, which any new user can select upon sign up, is a usage-based plan with an unlimited amount of users, which comes with a 10k trial pool of credits to start building right away.
+A free ‘Trial’ Plan, which any new user can select upon sign up, is a usage-based plan with an unlimited amount of users, which comes with a pool of 10k trial credits (1k Linux build minutes) to start building right away.
 Once these credits run out, they are not replenished, and users must subscribe to a higher plan to continue building.
 Request OSS Credits allowance, or please consider one of our available plans.
-Trial credits are valid only for 30 days.
+Trial credits are valid only for 14 days.

 Due to security reasons and an anti-abuse preventive measure, any new user will be asked to provide valid credit card details during the selection of the Free Trial Plan.
 Then, we will trigger an authorization transaction for $1.00 on the user’s card, which will be released back to the card owner after a few days.
 This action is meant only to validate legitimate users.
 Existing users are not affected by this procedure.

-The Free Plan is available only once and for new users only
+The Free Trial Plan is available only once and for new users only

 Concurrency based plans #

-If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 builds are processed while the remaining 3 of the builds wait in line to be processed.
+If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 build jobs are processed while the remaining 3 of the build jobs wait in line to be processed.

-If a user/organization subscribes to the 5 concurrent jobs plan and executes 2 builds consisting of 5 jobs each, the second build will be sitting in the queue and waiting to be executed after the 5 jobs of the first build are done.
+If a user/organization subscribes to the 5 concurrent jobs plan and executes 2 builds consisting of 5 jobs each, by default the second build will be sitting in the queue and its jobs waiting to be executed after at least 1 of the 5 build jobs of the first build are done.

 Linux, Windows, and FreeBSD builds are included in the price of these plans.
 The macOS builds are paid separately on concurrency plans and can be run after purchasing the separate credits add-on.
 Credits are used to pay for each build job minute on macOS.
 Purchase only the credits you need and use them until you run out.
 Please see more in the ‘Usage based’ section.